rumiio/SageMaker_Custom_Container/README.md

     ![ec2Console](./images/ec2Console.png)

-1. Look for *GPS-Builder-Session* tagged instance.
+1. Look for *GPSTEC417-Builder-Session* tagged instance.
 Make sure the instance is in *running* state.
 If running, select the instance by clicking on the checkbox on the left.
 Then click on the **Connect** button next to Launch Instance blue button.

     ![ec2LaunchedInstance](./images/ec2LaunchedInstance.png)

     It will bring up **Connect To Your Instance** window.
-Choose *EC2 Instance Connection* option and leave User name as defult.
+Choose *EC2 Instance Connection* option and leave User name as default.
 Click **Connect** blue button.

     ![ec2ConnectToInstance](./images/ec2ConnectToInstance.png)